bazed85-arch/sql_learning/02-ddl-and-types/mistakes.md

 between entities. `estimates` ↔ `materials` — yes/yes — is what produced
 `estimate_items` in the first place.
 Once the junction table is written, its pairs with the parents are read off the columns, not re-derived.

+### A5. `CHECK` declared incapable of something it can do

+Asked whether `from_unit_id = to_unit_id` can be forbidden by a `CHECK`, I answered no — "it only sees one row".

+**The premise is right and the conclusion is backwards.** Both columns are *in* that one row.
+Comparing them to each other is precisely what a `CHECK` is for.

+**Rule:** `CHECK` works while everything compared lies in the current row.
+It fails only when a second row or a second table is needed — see `rules.md` 5.6.

+**Root cause:** "sees one row" had been stored as a limitation without its scope.
+Two genuine failures of `CHECK` had been discussed minutes earlier (the inverse factor, the cross-table equality), and the limitation was carried over to a case it does not apply to.
+A rule remembered without its boundary fires in the wrong place.

 ---